 At the same time, we seem to have reached a tipping point in ESG (environmental, social, and governance criteria) focused investing in the capital markets: the S&P has recently announced that it will launch a “socially-minded” index, an ESG version of its S&P 500 Index.

-This begs the question: in a world with a changing moral compass, will what it means to be “tenant-focused”?
+This begs the question: in a world with a changing moral compass, what does it means to be “tenant-focused?”
 How can ESG impact the value and prestige of a property or a company, as it pertains to tenant and capital attraction?

 To get answers to these questions, I spoke to a few thought leaders to understand their strategies regarding ESG for 2019 and beyond, and also reflect on how those of us that serve the property community can help to create a better future by working with the real estate industry to advance ESG imperatives.